 HMRC regularly review tax schemes suspected of being damaging and often close them down.
-It is important to be aware that any schemes you may take part in, including Employee Benefit Trusts (EBTs), Employer Finance Retirement Benefits Scheme (EFRBS), Stamp Duty Avoidance (among others – see below), are subject to continuous and rigorous challenging from HMRC.
-You should make the appropriate disclosures and decisions regarding your tax returns to ensure you mitigate any resulting additional taxes and penalties.
+It is important to be aware that any schemes you may take part in, including Employee Benefit Trusts (EBTs) and Employer Finance Retirement Benefits Scheme (EFRBS) have been deemed illegal and anyone taking part in these schemes will be investigated and penalties will apply.